El PresidenteThe Player Character.

 - Nun Too Holy: As her intro suggests, she's not above cursing.

 - Sour Supporter: She's very dismissive of Presidente and talks in a tone that barely hides her doubts of their sincerity.
 She won't exactly talk to Presidente pleasantly even if they do what she wants.

 Appearing in 5 and 6, this faction represents the citizenry of Tropico that are loyal to the Crown.
 They start off with an abysmal view of the governor and have to be gradually displaced by revolutionists as the game progresses.
 They are opposed by the Revolutionaries.
 The Royalists align themselves to the interests of the crown, and are represented by Lord Oaksworth in 5 and by Lord Roger Wyndham in 6.
-The opinion of the royalists are not crucial for independence, but they influence the opinion these same people form after independence is sought.
+The opinion of the royalists are not crucial for independence, but their satisfaction influences their opinions of you afterward.